xtrime-ru/antizapret-vpn-docker/README.md

 1. [Primary]: start swarm `docker compose config | docker run --rm -i xtrime/antizapret-vpn:5 compose2swarm | docker stack deploy --prune -c - antizapret `

 ## After installation
+1. By default, an openvpn container uses light obfuscation of UDP packets.
+    It works on most clients (including routers) but can be blocked by providers.
+    If you're having issues with ovpn connection see [OBFUSCATE_TYPE](#openvpn) env.
+    Try to change it from default `1` (light) to `2` (strong) or `0` (off).
-1. Make sure Secure DNS is disabled in your browser settings.
+2. Make sure Secure DNS is disabled in your browser settings.
    In chrome: Navigate to Settings > Privacy and security > Security, scroll to the "Advanced" section, and toggle off "Use secure DNS"
-2. Install DKMS modules for openvpn and/or amnezia wireguard (if you use them):
+3. Install DKMS modules for openvpn and/or amnezia wireguard (if you use them):
     - [Enable OpenVPN Data Channel Offload (DCO)](#enable-openvpn-data-channel-offload-dco)
     - [Enable Amnezia Wireguard Kernel Extension](#enable-amnezia-wireguard-kernel-extension)